gpestana/rdoc/SPECS.md

 }
 ```

-A `Node`` may contain a no-empty map, list and/or register.
-In
-order to ensure the properties required by the JSON CRDT, a node in the document
-tree may be at the same time a map, list and/or register (see paper for more
-information).
-Thus, a `Doc` keeps a pointer for storing information for each
-type.

 Each node keeps a list with IDs of dependencies.
 A dependency is an operation ID
 that the node depends on.